 But really, as cliche as it sounds, you can kind of take it to the next level in a lot of ways.
 The beauty with AdWords and the dauntingness of AdWords is that you can both target super precisely when it comes to searches.
 But you can really get precise when it comes to doing a lot of these other things as well to, like, further segment down your market that you’re trying to target and, yeah, use a lot of these strategies.

-So, hopefully, there’s some new stuff that you don’t know.
+Hopefully, there’s some new stuff that you don’t know.

-– Awesome.
+Anna: Awesome.
 So, a couple of just quick stats here.
 So, obviously, PPC is very important.
 There’s different channels that are taken into consideration.
 So, it’s worth knowing that advertisers are planning to increase the average number of integrated data sources.
 Today is at 5.4 and it’s expected to increase to 6.2 in 2019, so just next year.

-Yeah.
+Zack: Yeah.
 And I’ll say that as both as a PPC guy who’s doing PPC for CallRail, and then as a CallRail user, I’m really using CallRail on a day-to-day basis as a data analytics tool.
 I’m using it to get more information for keywords, I’m using it to judge the success of the current keywords that I’m running.
 Conversions, obviously, at face value can be somewhat misleading sometimes.

-So, using stuff like CallScore, and I mean, I’m not purposely just trying to call out features, but things like CallScore and call intelligence, help me get a lot quicker insight into a lot of the data points that can sometimes be misleading.
+Using stuff like CallScore, and I mean, I’m not purposely just trying to call out features, but things like CallScore and call intelligence, help me get a lot quicker insight into a lot of the data points that can sometimes be misleading.

-So, next, also similar stats.
-So, by next year, 66% of digital advertising spend will go to Google Search, YouTube, Facebook, and Instagram.
+By next year, 66% of digital advertising spend will go to Google Search, YouTube, Facebook, and Instagram.
 So, not a huge surprise there.
 Again, we will be talking a lot about the Google PPC today.
 And we’ll also be sending you some more details of the Facebook integration as well.

-Awesome.
-So, why do we want to focus on local specifically?
+Why do we want to focus on local specifically?
 It’s may come as some surprise, maybe not to some of you, but people often visit local businesses 7 times per month, and spend anywhere between 40% and 55% of their monthly budgets on local products and services.
 And we’ll get into more of the psychology of why that’s going on later, but it’s very, very important.